DevriX/Easy-Image-Gallery/readme.txt

 		echo easy_image_gallery( GALLERY ID ); /Note: Same as the shortcodes, you can find the ID of the gallery at the top of each gallery in the shortcode. /
 	}

-If you use the template tag above, you will need remove the default content filter:
+If you use the template tag above, you will need to remove the default content filter:

 = Developer Friendly =